-This section describes the location and key elements of the Proposed Project and alternatives, including the locations, types, and features of the aquatic habitat restoration projects and the locations, phasing, and techniques of the dust suppression projects.
-Projects considered under this Proposed Project (1) will require water to meet the needs of the project (as applicable); (2) will require existing or obtainable land rights for the project itself and any needed access corridors; and (3) will need to provide a public benefit consistent with the SSMP 10-Year Plan and the State's ecosystem and habitat restoration goals as described in the Salton Sea Restoration Act, Fish and Game Code section 2930, et seq.
+This section provides a project overview (Section 3.1), and a description of the location and key components of the Proposed Project and alternatives, including the locations, types, and features of the aquatic habitat restoration projects and the locations, phasing, and techniques associated with the dust suppression projects (Section 3.2).
+Projects considered under this Proposed Project and alternatives (1) will require water to meet the needs of the projects); (2) will require existing or obtainable land rights for the projects themselves and any needed access corridors; and (3) will need to provide a public benefit consistent with the SSMP 10-Year Plan and the State's ecosystem and habitat restoration goals as described in the Salton Sea Restoration Act, Fish and Game Code section 2930, et seq.